watson-developer-cloud/node-sdk/README.md

   }
 ```

-You need to copy `username`, `password`.
+You need to copy `username` and `password`.

 ## IBM Watson Services
-The Watson Developer Cloud offers a variety of services for building cognitive apps.
+The Watson Developer Cloud offers a variety of services for building cognitive
+apps.

 ### Concept Expansion
-Example: Map euphemisms or colloquial terms to more commonly understood phrases using the [Concept Expansion][concept_expansion] service.
+Map euphemisms or colloquial terms to more commonly understood phrases using
+the [Concept Expansion][concept_expansion] service.

 ```javascript
 var watson = require('watson-developer-cloud');